jmoarles072095/personnel-cards/README.md

 ## Installation
 install Inquirier in vs code
  ## Usage
-to create cxards for various employees by answering a  series of questions made by inquirer, after answering question users will be prenesnted with a personalized card for each employee
+Helps creating cards for various employees by answering a series of questions made by inquirer, after answering question users will be prenesnted with a personalized card for each employee

 ## License
 Lincenses used: MIT